CNES/cars/docs/source/troubleshooting_and_faqs.rst

 Is there a Github ?
 -------------------

-Please, see the link `CARS GitHub <https://github.com/CNES/cars>`_ to acces CARS github.
+Please, see the link `CARS GitHub <https://github.com/CNES/cars>`_ to access CARS github.
+Do not hesitate to create issues if you have a question or if you encounter a problem.

 .. _`GDAL`: https://gdal.org/